symoon11/guided-stream-of-search/README.md

 ```

 > [!NOTE]
 > The data generation process requires a large number of GPUs.
-It is recommended to use over 40 RTX 3090 GPUs and run the scripts in parallel.
+It is recommended to use over 40 NVIDIA RTX 3090 GPUs and run the scripts in parallel.

 ## RL fine-tuning